gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Ruby groaned, her pencil pausing mid-stroke.
 “Gem, do you have to be so... detailed?”

 Gem smirked.
 “It’s not my fault you’re struggling to capture perfection.”
-Then, without warning, she grabbed Ruby’s hand and pressed it against her stomach.
+Then, without warning, she grabbed Ruby’s hand and pressed it against her bare stomach.
 “Here, feel for yourself.
 See how solid they are?”

 Ruby gasped softly, startled by the sheer firmness beneath her fingers.
 She’d expected them to be defined, of course—Gem’s abs were legendary—but touching them was a whole different experience.
 They felt like carved marble, unyielding and impossibly precise.
-Ruby yanked her hand back, her cheeks flushing.
+Ruby's fingers lingered, almost involuntarily tracing the sharp ridges and smooth skin.
+Her breath hitched as the heat of Gem’s body seemed to seep into her palm.
+She then yanked her hand back, her cheeks flushing.

 “See what I mean?”
 Gem said, leaning back with a teasing grin.
 “You’ll never get it right if you don’t pay attention to the details, Rubes.”

-Ruby groaned.
+Ruby groaned, her voice unsteady.
 “Gem…”

 “Anyway,” she said, twirling her hair.
 “My shoulders are, like, way broader than that.
 And my boobs?
 Babe, please.
 They’re perkier than this sad sketch you’ve got going on.”
 She cupped her large breasts to demonstrate.